terramate-io/terramate/docs/cloud/on-boarding/index.md

 terramate cloud login
 ```

-After execution of this command a browser window will open and you can sign in to terramate cloud.
+After execution of this command, a browser window will open and you can sign in to terramate cloud.
 When this login is successful a message to continue in the CLI is shown in the browser and the CLI will also confirm the success.

 ## Required permissions